Destiny-02/Chicken-Gif-Finder/README.md

 # Chicken-Gif-Finder
-Modified from a the JavaScript101 2021 workshop by Summer of Tech
+Modified from the JavaScript101 2021 workshop by Summer of Tech

 https://blissful-panini-b2ec22.netlify.app/